 This beauty is the daughter of Wind, one of the three pregnant Mustangs from the Nebraska 3 Strikes seizure.
 She is wild as her mother but curious and loving.
 Breeze makes a wonderful addition to our sanctuary herd.
 At 10 years old Breeze is a stunning unbranded Mustang mare with just the right touch of chrome.
 She lives with her dam and half brother Rain.
 She thinks she is all that and a bag of chips!
 We think so, too.

-This is Cinders, rescued from the kill pen at Bastrop, Louisiana in September, she is a branded Mustang mare about 15 years old either sold at auction or delivered to the kill pen like so much trash.
+Cinders, rescued from the kill pen at Bastrop, Louisiana in September, she is a branded Mustang mare about 18 years old either sold at auction or delivered to the kill pen like so much trash.
 Cinders was on her way to slaughter as no one was going to bail a beat up, limping, wounded mare that looked as though she had either fallen in the truck and been trampled or possibly been used at a Mexican rodeo.
 She is from King Top Mountain HMA in Utah, an area that has been zeroed out of round-ups.
 She was rounded up as a baby.
 She is an absolute treasure and has grown very attached to me and I her.
 I’d like to think there was a time when someone loved her and possibly had high hopes for her before circumstances turned against her.
 She will remain here the rest of her days, learning that love is all around her and she need never worry again.